CenturionTheMan/Peripherals/README.md

 # Peripherals
-A repository collecting various tasks with peripheral support
+A repository collecting various tasks for working with peripheral``